Ryan-M-Smith/Quinton-VoiceAssistant/doc/custom-config.md

     &nbsp;&nbsp;&nbsp;&nbsp;Then, add a colon after the key and then add the value.
-The word gap options takes an integer which represents a time in milliseconds (with the default value being 10 ms), so your value should be something alon those lines.
+The word gap options takes an integer which represents a time in milliseconds (with the default value being 10 ms), so your value should be something along those lines.
 Let's say you really want a fast-talking voice assistant, so you want the word gap to only be 5 ms. In this case, you'd set the value to 5, making your entry look like: